 We also collect and store content that you post, send, receive and share through our services.
 This content could include Personal Data about you or others in your workspace(s) or instance(s).
 Personal Data could also be included in files, screenshots, comments, custom emojis and links you use with or upload to the Services.

 Halp offers or may offer publicly accessible blogs, community forums, comments, discussion forums, or other community engagement (“Community”).
 You should be aware that any information that you post in a Community might be read, collected, and used by others who access it.
 To request removal of your Personal Data from a Community, contact us at firstname.lastname@example.org.
-In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.
+In some cases, we may not be able to remove your Personal Data, in which case we will let you know if we are unable to do so and why.

 Third-Party Service Providers.
 We may share your Personal Data with third-party service providers, for example: to our integration partners in connection with your use of the Services, to otherwise provide you with the Services; to conduct quality assurance testing; to improve and build the product; and to provide technical support.
 Here is a list of our third-party service providers with access to Personal Data: halp.com/subprocessors.